Explore our thought leadership and research material

-Chief Executive Women makes informed contributions to the national debate around gender balance.
-One of CEW’s most important achievements has been to cut through the myths surrounding women’s participation as senior executives with some hard data.
+Chief Executive Women makes informed contributions to the national debate on gender balance.
+One of CEW’s most important achievements has been to cut through the myths surrounding women in leadership with hard data.

 Women in line roles in corporate Australia are progressing more slowly than men towards leadership.
 The Bain-CEW report, based on a survey of nearly 4,500 respondents from the Australian business, government and not-for-profit communities, found that almost 60 per cent of men were promoted twice or more in the past five years compared with only 41 per cent of women.
 This gap in promotion rates only increases with seniority.

 Narrowing the gap in promotion rates demands that our Australian organisations be meritocratic, yet the survey data from the Advancing Women in Australia: Eliminating bias in feedback and promotions report highlights that there is significant room for improvement.
 Less than half of the female respondents (45%) felt that their organisation is meritocratic, with men slightly more positive at 61%

 This research was conducted as part of the 2016 Barbara Cail STEM Fellowship and funded by the Australian Government (Office for Women, Department of the Prime Minister and Cabinet), in partnership with Chief Executive Women (CEW).